Football hooliganism: Canada

-Toronto FC formally banned supporter firm Inebratti for hooliganism at a match between TFC and Ottawa Fury FC on July 18, 2018.
+Toronto FC formally banned supporter firm Inebriatti for hooliganism at a match between TFC and Ottawa Fury FC on July 18, 2018.

 On May 10, 2023, during a Canadian Championship semi-final against rivals CF Montreal, Toronto FC fans traveled to the away end where a brawl began between the two sets of fans.
 Members of both groups were escorted out and away fans were banned from the next league derby.

 El Salvador and Honduras

 The Football War (La guerra del fútbol), also known as the Soccer War or 100 Hour War, was a brief war fought by El Salvador and Honduras in 1969.
 It was caused by political conflicts between Hondurans and Salvadorans, namely issues concerning immigration from El Salvador to Honduras.
 These existing tensions between the two countries coincided with the inflamed rioting during the second North American qualifying round of the 1970 FIFA World Cup.
 Honduras and El Salvador met in the second North American qualifying round for the 1970 FIFA World Cup.
 There was fighting between fans at the first game in the Honduran capital of Tegucigalpa on 8 June 1969, which Honduras won 1–0.
 The second game, on 15 June 1969 in the Salvadoran capital of San Salvador, which was won 3–0 by El Salvador, was followed by even greater violence.
 A play-off match took place in Mexico City on 26 June 1969.
 El Salvador won 3–2 after extra time.

 The war began on 14 July 1969, when the El Salvadoran military launched an attack against Honduras.
 The Organization of American States negotiated a cease-fire on the night of 18 July (hence "100 Hour War"), which took full effect on 20 July.
 El Salvadoran troops were withdrawn in early August.
 El Salvador dissolved all ties with Honduras, stating that "the government of Honduras has not taken any effective measures to punish these crimes which constitute genocide, nor has it given assurances of indemnification or reparations for the damages caused to Salvadorans".
 This led to border clashes between the two nations.